One of the biggest sources of confusion for many people when it comes to training their dog, is which style or method of dog training to use.

 The modern trainer’s viewpoint

-Modern dog trainers, on the other hand, are frustrated by the failure of traditional dog trainers to understand the principles of behavioural modification.
+Modern dog trainers, on the other hand, are frustrated by the failure of traditional dog trainers to understand the principles of behavioral modification.

 They struggle to understand why traditional trainers cling to the old ways when the new is clearly better.